kittisak-su/BADS7105-CRM-Analytics-and-Intelligence/Hw 10 – Customer Movement Analysis/README.md

 ## Customer Movement Analysis
 #### Customer status
-* New Customer - ลูกค้าใหม่เลย ไม่เคยปรากฎในเดือนก่อนๆ
+* New Customer - Customer who never appeared in the previous months.
-* Reactivated Customer - ลูกค้าที่เคยมาซื้อแล้วหายไป เดือนก่อนไม่ปรากฎ แล้วกลับมาซื้อใหม่
+* Reactivated Customer - Customers who bought then disappear.
+The previous month did not appear but come back and buy in this month
-* Repeat Customer - ลูกค้าที่ซื้อเดือนที่แล้ว แลัวเดือนนี้ก็ยังมาซื้อต่อ
+* Repeat Customer - Customers who bought last month and still buy in this month.
-* Churn Customer - ลูกค้าที่มาเดือนที่แล้ว แล้วเดือนนี้หายไป
+* Churn Customer - Customers who bought last month but this month did not appear.